 result, further work.

 The resulting system is shown in figure 16.
-On top is the application system.
-On the bottom is the robotic system.
+On the top is the application system and the bottom is the robotic system.
 Arrows show dependencies between elements.

 “B: name” means buttons and their names.

 The camera can be turned on by pushing the button startCam.
 The canny algorithm gets input values depending on the number of pushed buttons (XY, X, Y, th1, th2, downloadImg).
 Button downloadImg downloads an image which placed in the same package with name image.jpg.
 This image will be used by Canny algorithm instead of the camera’s images.
 The image window displays the Canny algorithm’s or Feature extraction algorithm’s results.
 The image window gets images from the Canny algorithm or the Feature extraction algorithm.
 The Feature extraction algorithm is an algorithm for extracting the image`s main feature’s points described above.
 The Feature extraction algorithm saves result image with the name saved.png and points to the file points.txt, also it sends logs to the logging element.
-The server can be started by startServer button, then it will wait for the client connection using the specified IP address and the concrete port 59152.
+The server can be started by startServer button then it will wait for the client connection using the specified IP address and the concrete port 59152.
 After receiving a connection the server starts to transmit messages.
 Buttons pause and rebootS can stop or reboot the server.
 The server also depends on the points.txt file that it will send to the client through TCP.
 The EthernetKRL package is deployed as the client and it connects to the server and gets messages, puts them into the KRL program, and sends commands to the manipulator.
 The manipulator draws an image.

-The next step in this research will be drawing the picture with splines as in the fig. 10 the time parameter at least twice by using segments calculation, like a KR 6 robot [16].
+The next step in this research is to draw the picture with splines as in the fig. 10 that improves the time parameter at least twice by using segments calculation, like a KR 6 robot [16].

 Repository: https://gitlab.com/LIRS_Projects/KUKA-face-picturing